What is the difference between MyISAM and InnoDB?

 - MyISAM stores its data, tables, and indexes in disk space using separate three different files, but InnoDB stores its indexes and tables in a tablespace

-This is a good question concerning PHP programming interview questions and answers for freshers.
+Note This is a good question concerning PHP interview questions for experienced.